oracle-livelabs/database/db-23cfree-fundamentals/json-collections/json-collections.md

 7. Tighten the previous query to choose only movie documents:

-	This query displays the documents whose ids are 100 and 102, as those documents have price less than 5 and not the type - book.
+	This query displays the documents whose ids are 100 and 102, as those documents have price less than 5 and are the type - movie.

 	```
 	<copy>